CAUSES AND SYMPTOMS OF VARICOSE VEINS

 In the first stage of the disease, the affected veins are called varicosities.
 They resemble red or bluish filaments on the surface of the skin.
 When the affected veins have a larger diameter, these are called varicose veins.

 Varicosis is caused by the weakening of the superficial vein walls and by the ineffectiveness of the valve system.
 A blood leakage occurs, especially when standing up.
-This leak comes from the depth of the limb to the surface.
+The leak comes from the depth of the limb to the surface.
 This happens in the superficial veins, which gradually dilate to become real pockets of blood.

 This reflux of blood from the depth to the surface or from the top to the bottom in the superficial venous system and its stagnation in the venous “lakes” explains the following: